guardian/coding-exercises/split-the-treasure/README.md

 ## Example chests

+[4,4,4] can be split between three treasure seekers with each one receive one gem

 [27,7,20] can only be split between two treasure seekers

 [6,3,2,4,1] can be split between two treasure seekers (8 each, [6, 2], [3,4,1]) but not between three or four

-[3,2,7,7,14,5,3,4,9,2] can be split between four treasure seekers, how would the gems have to be different for it to be possible to split them between six people?
+[3,2,7,7,14,5,3,4,9,2] can be split between four treasure seekers.
+Keeping the same total value of the treasure chest: how would the gems have to be different for it to be possible to split them between six people?

 ## Bonus question